bbauska/W3Cx-2of5/README.md

 But &lt;div&gt; is a block level element while &lt;span&gt; is an inline element.

-**Block level elements** - used within body of the page.
-These occupy a block of space and start in a new line.
+<b>Block level elements</b> - used within body of the page.
+These occupy a
+block of space and start in a new line.
 They usually have empty lines above and below the block.
 They can contain inline elements and other block level elements.
 Other examples: <p>, <h1> - <h6>.

-**Inline elements **- as the name suggests are 'in-the-line'.
-They can start anywhere in a line.
+<b>Inline elements </b>- as the name suggests are 'in-the-line'.
+They can
+start anywhere in a line.
 They can only contain data (like text) or other in-line elements.
 Other examples: <em>, <strong>.

-**Note: **There are several other semantic inline elements such as <abbr>, <cite> and <code> that should be used in preference to &lt;span&gt; where possible.
+<b>Note: </b>There are several other semantic inline elements such
+as <abbr>, <cite> and <code> that should be used in preference to &lt;span&gt; where possible.